pozil/mongodb-jndi-datasource/README.md

 - v2.0 uses MongoDB java client v3.0.0
 - v1.0 uses MongoDB java client v2.12.2

-##Deploy instructions for Tomcat 6:
+## Deploy instructions for Tomcat 6
 These instructions explain how to bind the datasource (DS) to the Bonita web application.

 1. Obtain the Mongo DB client JAR file from here (make sure the version match with the project, see above): http://docs.mongodb.org/ecosystem/drivers/java/